IdoShoshani/seaweedfs-sync-service/README.md

    python scripts/random_file_creator.py
    ```

    The script creates random text files in `./watched` every 30–60 seconds.
-The client container detects each file, uploads it to SeaweedFS, and logs the updated storage usage from the master node.
+The client container detects each file and uploads it to SeaweedFS via the Filer API to the root directory, then logs the updated storage usage from the master node.

 4. **Confirm uploads**

-   - Watch the Docker Compose logs for messages like `Successfully uploaded: <filename>` and storage summaries.
+   - Watch the Docker Compose logs for messages like `Successfully uploaded: <filename>` with file size and fid details.
-   - Access the SeaweedFS filer UI at http://localhost:8888 to browse uploaded files.
+   - Access the SeaweedFS filer UI at http://localhost:8888 to browse uploaded files in the root directory.

 5. **Stop the stack**
    ```bash